Environment and sustainability

 The company has committed to achieving net-zero emissions in the UK and Ireland by 2050 and, if possible, will reach this goal sooner.

 In January 2023, the company committed to the Science Based Targets initiative (SBTi) for all pub operations and the global supply chain, in line with avoiding the worst effects of climate change.
-Agreeing on science-based targets will ensure that the company follows a credible and scientifically verified carbon-reduction pathway.

-Under SBTi, J D Wetherspoon commits to:
+Under SBTi, Wetherspoon commits to:

 • reduce absolute scopes 1 and 2 GHG emissions 80% by FY2033 from an FY2019 base year.